Pressio/pressio/docs/pages/tutorials/tutorial2.md

 # How to solve a default Galerkin problem?

-After creating the problem object, the reduced system can be integrated in time.
+Once the target problem object is created, the reduced system can be integrated in time.
+Here we provide the most basic function to do so, which advances the system for a fixed number of steps.
-Pressio provides a few variants to advance in time.
 Synopsis:

 ```cpp